chetnashah/proglangwork/Compiler.md

 do simplistic replace and don't attempt to semantically understand the source language like compilers.
 Many compilers generate assembly instead of machine language

+A compiler from `X` to `Y` is a program (or a machine, or just some kind of mechanism in general) that translates any program `p` from some language `X` into a `semantically equivalent program p′` in some language `Y` in such a way that **the semantics of the program are preserved**, i.e. `that interpreting p′ with an interpreter for Y will yield the same results and have the same effects as interpreting p with an interpreter for X`.
+(Note that X and Y may be the same language.)

+A compiler that compiles to bytecode may be called bytecode compiler.
+Example `javac`, `hermesc`: Standalone Hermes compiler.
+This can compile JavaScript to Hermes bytecode, but does not support executing it.

+Typically a compiler will convert from source language ASTs to destination language ASTs or flattened instruction sets (with semantics preserved)

+### Compiler frontend

+Tokenization, parsing and AST creation.

 ### Tombstone diagram (T-diagram)

 https://en.wikipedia.org/wiki/Tombstone_diagram